 Priscus looked up at the twins and they grinned at him.
-He smiled shyly, put down the box with needles and went to get it.
+He smiled, put down the box with needles and went to get it.

-"The boy was dressed better than us," Molly said to Madam Malkin, "and you say his parents were too poor to send him to school?
-It's practically free!"
+"The boy was dressed better than us," Molly said to Madam Malkin, "and you say he was an orphan?
+Besides, Hogwarts is practically free!"

 Priscus came back and Madam Malkin pointed onto a stool.
 He set the material down and the woman said: